 - Save up for a Disney Cruise

-In addition to family goals, you may want to consider setting marriage goals too: How to Set Marriage Goals That Make Your Relationship Stronger
+In addition to family goals, you may want to consider setting marriage and relationship goals too: How to Set Marriage Goals That Make Your Relationship Stronger

-Never let a moment pass in your life without setting a goal or working to achieve the ones you have set.
+Never let a moment pass in your life without setting specific types of goals or working to achieve the ones you have set.
 Find out what you can do from now up to six months time to contribute to your progress in life.

 Don’t forget to plan for the long term either.
-You have only one life to live, therefore set the goals you wish to accomplish in your lifetime.
-Every area of your life is important and you don’t want to neglect any of them.
+You have only one life to live, so set the goals you wish to accomplish in your lifetime.
 You only become truly successful when your life is in shape.

 Featured photo credit: NORTHFOLK via unsplash.com